King Philip's War

-King Philip's War (sometimes called the First Indian War, Metacom's War, Metacomet's War, Pometacomet's Rebellion, or Metacom's Rebellion) was an armed conflict in 1675–1678 between a group of indigenous peoples of the Northeastern Woodlands against the English New England Colonies and their indigenous allies.
-The war is named for Metacom (alternatively Metacomet), the Pokanoket chief and sachem of the Wampanoag who had adopted the English name Philip because of the friendly relations between his father Massasoit and the Plymouth Colony.
+King Philip's War (1675–1678) was a colonial war in which a coalition of Algonquian tribes of the Northeastern Woodlands—the Wampanoags, the Pocomtucs, the Nipmucs, and the Narragansetts—fought against the Puritan settlers of the New England Colonies and their Indian allies—the Mohegans, the Pequots, and Christian Indians.
 The war continued in the most northern reaches of New England until the signing of the Treaty of Casco Bay on April 12, 1678.

-Massasoit had maintained a long-standing agreement with the colonists and Metacom (c.
-1638–1676), his younger son, became the tribal chief in 1662 after his father's death.
+The British colonization of the New England began in the 17th century, with roughly 20,000 Puritan settlers establishing and joining colonies in North America—primarily Plymouth Colony and the Massachusetts Bay Colony—in the Great Migration of 1620–40 alone.
+Massasoit, chief sachem of the indigenous Wampanoag tribe, had made and maintained an agreement with the colonists.
+Massasoit's younger son Metacom (c.
+1638–1676), named King Philip by the settlers, became the sachem in 1662 after the death of his father and his older brother Wamsutta (c.
+1634–1662).
 Metacom, however, forsook his father's alliance between the Wampanoags and the colonists after repeated violations by the latter.
-The colonists insisted that the 1671 peace agreement should include the surrender of Native guns; then three Wampanoags were hanged in Plymouth Colony in 1675 for the murder of another Wampanoag, which increased tensions.
+The colonists insisted that the 1671 peace agreement should include the surrender of Native guns; then three Wampanoags were hanged in Plymouth Colony in 1675 for the murder of John Sassamon, a Wampanoag schoolmaster and interpreter, which increased tensions.
 Native raiding parties attacked homesteads and villages throughout Massachusetts, Rhode Island, Connecticut, and Maine over the next six months, and the colonial militia retaliated.
 The colonies assembled the largest army that New England had yet mustered, consisting of 1,000 militia and 150 Native allies.
 Governor Josiah Winslow marshaled them to attack the Narragansetts in November 1675.
 They attacked and burned Native villages throughout Rhode Island territory, culminating with the attack on the Narragansetts' main fort in the Great Swamp Fight.
 An estimated 600 Narragansetts were killed, and their coalition was taken over by Narragansett sachem Canonchet.
 They pushed back the borders of the Massachusetts Bay, Plymouth, and Rhode Island colonies, burning towns as they went, including Providence in March 1676.
 However, the colonial militia overwhelmed the Native coalition following the Mohawk decision to side with the colonial alliance.
 By the end of the war, the Wampanoags and their Narragansett allies were almost completely destroyed.
 On August 12, 1676, Metacom fled to Mount Hope where he was killed by the militia.
-However, fighting by the Abenaki continued in the New England-Acadia border.
+However, fighting by the Abenaki continued in the New England-Acadia borderlands.